sneakysneak/docs/pages/connector-authentication/google-authentication.md

 Step 3 - Enter a Name for the OAuth 2.0 client ID that's being created.
 This name is only used to identify the client in the console and will not be shown to end users.

-Step 4 - Under Authorised redirect URIs add the following (these URLs were expalined above under Before Starting.
+Step 4 - Under Authorised redirect URIs add the following (expalined above under 'Before Starting').

-*	https://[Your Cyclr Host]/connector/callback

-*	https://[Your Cyclr Service Domain]/connector/callback
+*	https://[Your Cyclr Service URL]/connector/callback

 Step 5	click the Create button, you'll then be presented with your Google Project's OAuth client ID and client secret which you should record for later use: